 Monthly Internet data usage is the amount of data (things like images, movies, photos, videos, and other files) that you send, receive, download and/or upload each month.
 Most of our available service plans come with a generous monthly usage allowance—and the majority of customers stay well within those parameters.
 The only reason anyone would see an extra usage charge on their monthly statement is if they exceeded the monthly allowance included in their plan.

-You can view your Internet data usage online—or even get email notifications if you’re approaching or exceeding your usage threshold on your residential accounts.
+You can view your Internet data usage online by logging in to MyGCI.
+You can also get email notifications if you’re approaching or exceeding your usage threshold on your residential accounts.

 And, of course, if you have any questions about usage or your plan, please don’t hesitate to give us a call: 265-5400 in Anchorage or 1-800-800-4800 statewide.